28-30th Sep 2018

 So lets run down just a few of my highlights this year.

 I thought I’d start off with a relaxing wonder around the stands.
 Nearly 300 apparently.
-The cycle show usually only feature the latest and greatest bicycles, so you can imagine my delight when I discovered that We Are Cycling had brought with them some vintage bikes.
+The cycle show usually only feature newer, modern bicycles, so you can imagine my delight when I discovered that We Are Cycling had brought with them some vintage bikes.
 A 1940’s Raleigh Tourer, A Legnano racing bike from the 1950’s and my favourite, The Shergold from 1878.

 The show also had tons of talks and celebs from the cycling world.
 Unfortunately, I didn’t really get to see much as every area filled up incredibly quickly.